How to Plan a Kid-Friendly Picnic Lunch

 What better way to take advantage of a sunny day than with a picnic?
 Pack up your picnic basket, grab the kids, and head to an outdoor open space—even your backyard works.
-The components of a picnic lunch are so easy to make that kids can do most of the work themselves.
+The components of a picnic lunch are so easy to make that the kids can do most of the work themselves.
 Sure, they'll need some adult supervision, but even little hands will be able to prep and prepare the majority of this meal.
 The biggest challenge is organizing and packing everything so that it stays fresh and intact.
 Here, we're showing you a simple kid-friendly picnic menu that's a breeze to put together.

-Wash vegetables, then pat dry so they'll stay crisp.
-While an adult chops celery and peppers, kids can snap green beans and put cherry tomatoes and cut vegetables into plastic bags.
+Wash vegetables, then pat them dry so they'll stay crisp.
+While an adult chops celery and peppers, kids can snap green beans, cut vegetables, and put cherry tomatoes and the rest into plastic bags.

 Prepare Trail Mix

 These delicious treats are a no-bake alternative to sandwich cookies.
-To make, spread homemade or store-bought frosting between two graham cracker halves; we used chocolate frosting for some, vanilla for others, or both.
+To make them, spread homemade or store-bought frosting between two graham cracker halves; we used chocolate frosting for some, vanilla for others.
 Stack and store in a hard-sided container.

 Prepare Fruit and Cream